Battle of the Ebro (1938)

 On 28 October, seven weeks after they had been withdrawn from the line the International Brigades assembled in Barcelona for their farewell parade.
 President Azana was present to watch the march past, as was Negrin and General Rojo along with the more than 300,000 Catalans who lined the streets.
 Before they set of the communist orator Dolores Ibarruri also known as La Pasionaria, addressed them: “Comrades of the International Brigade, political reasons, reasons of state, the welfare of that same cause for which you offered your blood with boundless generosity are sending you back, some of you to your own country and others to forced exile.
 You can go proudly, you are history, you are legend; you are the heroic example of democracy, solidarity and universality.
 We shall not forget you, and when the olive tree of peace puts forth its leaves once again mingled with the laurels of the Spanish Republics victory – come back!”

 It had been an emotional and tearful day no doubt, but it wasn’t as significant as it seemed.
 By now more than a third of the Brigades were made up of Spanish conscripts while those who had volunteered to fight from the totalitarian states and could not return home were granted Spanish citizenship and assigned to other units.
 It had for the most part then, been a cosmetic exercise.
 Neither did it elicit the response Negrin had hoped for either from Franco or those powers on the Non-Intervention Committee.
-It was not seen viewed as a goodwill gesture, a preliminary to peace talks, but as a sign of weakness; some Italian troops on the Nationalist side were repatriated home as a result but the best remained and the surfeit was made up with war materiel which was what Franco had wanted all along.
-Also, the Condor Legion was going nowhere and as long as they remained the Republics days were numbered.
+It was not seen viewed as a goodwill gesture, a preliminary to peace talks, but as a sign of weakness; some Italian troops on the Nationalist side were repatriated home as a result but the best remained, and the surfeit was made up with war materiel which was what Franco had wanted all along.
+Also, the Condor Legion was going nowhere and so long as they remained the Republics days were numbered.

 The disbandment of the International Brigades signified something far deeper however, the end of a revolution that had seen idealistic young men from across the world join its ranks to oppose fascism and put their lives on the line to fight for a cause they saw as just - the war was no longer one of ideas but one of survival.